MicrosoftDocs/azure-stack-docs/azure-stack/operator/powershell-install-az-module.md

     Install-Module PowerShellGet -MinimumVersion 2.2.3 -Force
     ```

-2. Close your PowerShell session, then open a new PowerShell session so that update can be take effect.
+2. Close your PowerShell session, then open a new PowerShell session so that update can take effect.

 3. Run the following command from a PowerShell session: